derRaab/mokick-js-content-proxy/README.md

 }
 ```

-Please note: We use this simple detection method in all following examples.
+Please note: We use this simple detection method just in the first two examples.
+Feel free to implement your own logic.

 ## Read data